ciel-lang/CIEL/README.md

 you now have access to all CIEL's packages and functions.

 ## Build a CIEL binary and core image

+Be sure you installed and updated our lisp dependencies:

+    $ make ql-deps

 To build CIEL's binary, use: